FloSch62/containerlab2diagram/README.md

 - **Automatic Diagram Generation**: Converts containerlab YAML configurations into detailed Draw.io diagrams.
 - **Intelligent Node Placement**: Attempts to determine the best placement for nodes automatically.
 However, for complex topologies, this can be challenging.
-- **Tier-Based Layout**: Organizes nodes into tiers based on their connectivity for clearer topology visualization.
-Users can influence node placement by specifying tiers directly in the containerlab configuration.
+- **Graph-level-Based Layout**: Organizes nodes into graph-level based on their connectivity for clearer topology visualization.
+Users can influence node placement by specifying graph-level directly in the containerlab configuration.
+- **Graph-icon Support**: Enhances node visualization by allowing users to specify graph-icon labels such as router, switch, or host to define custom icons for nodes in the generated diagrams.
 - **Customizable Styles**: Supports customization of node and link styles within the diagrams.

 ## Running with Docker